ipfabric/docs/docs/IP_Fabric_Settings/user_management/sso.md

 Prior to configuring SSO the IP Fabric server must not be using a self-signed certificate.
 To create a new signed TLS certificate please see instructions located at [IP Fabric Web Certificate](../advanced/ipf_cert.md).

-!!! information "Internal CA"
+!!! information "Private Certificate Authority (CA)"

-    By default, IP Fabric only trusts certificates issued by CAs listed in the node.js.
-If your company use certificates signed by an internal CA please reach out to your Solution Architect or open a Support ticket for further configuration in order to properly enable SSO.
+    IP Fabric only trusts certificates issued by CAs listed in the system `openssl` trust-store.
+    If your company use certificates signed by an internal CA, please, reach out to your Solution Architect or open a Support ticket for further configuration in order to properly enable SSO.

 ### CLI Access